 All of the directors attended at least 75% of the aggregate of the total number of meetings of the Board of Directors and the committees on which they served during fiscal 2005.
-Two members of the Board of Directors attended Ciena's 2005 Annual Meeting of Shareholders.
-Ciena encourages, but does not require, members of the Board of Directors to attend the Annual Meeting of Shareholders.
+Two members of the Board of Directors attended Ciena's 2005 Annual Meeting.
+Ciena encourages, but does not require, members of the Board of Directors to attend Annual Meetings.
 Each of the three standing committees of the Board of Directors has a written charter, copies of which can be found on the Corporate Governance page of Ciena's website at www.ciena.com.